Make Him Feel Welcome with Chic Points

 Though places would never admit this – it is usually the overweight people who feel the need to show off their bodies.
 I have extra pounds and believe me, I feel no need to show off my fat.

 I hate dress codes.
 Mostly because the rules are usually too generallized, like in my old high school dresses and shorts had to be no shorter than 4 inches above our knees.
 Thats rediculous seeing as how my thigh is 22 inches long! so yeah, I’m with you on hating dress codes.
 Also, I do think that being modest is so important, but sometimes it gets taken too far. very frustrating as well that there are nearly no rules for the guys! (thats how it was in high school).
-Anyways, good luck, I’m sure you will be able to put together some great outfits that conform to the (unfair) dress codes.posted over 1 year ago
+Anyways, good luck, I’m sure you will be able to put together some great outfits that conform to the (unfair) dress codes.posted about 2 years ago

 It’s not as if we can measure all our clothing.
 It’s not as if we’re not “responsible” human beings just because we don’t go by the quota of how long or short your shorts should be or how thick the straps of your tops are.
 Most of the provisions for dress code are for women, and they just put too much meaning to what we wear.
 They’d say we’ll invoke “disruptions” in class, but you’ll only be disrupted if you allow yourself to be.